craigbarnes/dte/README.md

   terminal support currently works with `tmux`, `screen`, `st`, `xterm` (and many other `xterm`-compatible terminals) and falls back to [ECMA-48] mode for other terminals.
+* `ICONV_DISABLE=1`: Disable support for all file encodings except UTF-8, to avoid the need to link with the system [iconv] library.
+  This can significantly reduce the size of statically linked builds, but is generally not recommended.

 Example usage: